wfjm/w11/doc/w11a_os_guide.md

 Some oskits are provided with systems sysgen'ed to run on a configuration like the w11a.

-- Feel free to explore them with the simh simulator.
+- Feel free to explore them with the SimH simulator.
-  The boot scripts for simh are included ( `<kit>.simh` )
+  The boot scripts for SimH are included ( `<kit>.simh` )

 - In case you happen to have a valid license feel free to try them out the w11a and let the author know whether is works as it should.